krishaamer/green-filter-research/research/literature/ai.md

 -   @tangSemanticReconstructionContinuous2022 reports new findings
     enable computers to reconstruct language from fMRI readings.
 -   Focus on voice education?
--   Example Suggestions of the AI companion:
-    -   *“Don’t buy a car, use a car sharing service instead to save XYZ CO2.
-Service available near you: Bolt,\* Uber.”*
-    -   “Use a refillable shampoo bottle to save XYZ plastic pollution”
-    -   “Call your local politician to nudge them to improve bicycle paths and reduce cars in your neighborhood.
-Over the past 2 years, you city has experienced an increase of cars from 290 cars per capita to 350 cars per capita.”\*
 -   Personal AI Assistants to date have we created by large tech companies.
-Siri, Cortana, Google Assistant, Alexa, Tencent Dingdang, Baidu Xiaodu, Alibaba AliGenie all relay on voice only.
+Siri, Cortana, Google Assistant, Alexa, Tencent Dingdang, Baidu Xiaodu, Alibaba AliGenie all rely on voice only. **Open-Source AI-models open up the avenue for smaller companies and even individuals for creating many new AI-assistants.**
 -   @CELINO2020102410: There’s research suggesting that voice UI accompanied by a *physical embodied system* is preffered by users in comparison with voice-only UI.
--   This suggests adding an avatar to the AI design may be worthwhile.
+This suggests adding an avatar to the AI design may be worthwhile.
-    **Open-Source AI-models open up the avenue for smaller companies and even individuals for creating many new AI-assistants.**
--   There are many distinct ways how an algorithm can communicate with a human.
-From a simple search box such as Google’s to chatbots, voices, avatars, videos, to full physical manifestation, there are interfaces to make it easier for the human communicate with a machine.

 There’s evidence across disciplines about the usefulness of AI
 assistants: